 The VABS Team

 Karen has been working for VABS since 2007, first as Community Development Officer overseeing community-led action planning throughout the strath, then creating and managing the Strengthening Communities capacity-building programme from 2012-2015.
 She took on her current role as Chief Officer in 2015.
 She has lived in Badenoch and Strathspey since 2005 and before that in Dumfries and Galloway, so has some experience of life and community challenges in rural Scotland.
 Karen has an extensive training background spanning over 30 years in languages, business and project management, but still enjoys the ‘people’ side of the job most of all.
-She currently lives in Grantown on Spey with her daughter.
+She currently lives in Grantown on Spey.

 Mairi’s working career has mostly been within the third sector, initially with vulnerable children and young people in Edinburgh, before moving into a community development role as a VSO volunteer in Malawi.
-On her return to Scotland and the Highlands, she took up the position of Community Development Officer with VABS before leaving to start a family.

-From these experiences, Mairi has built up a good understanding of how communities operate.
+From her experiences, Mairi has built up a good understanding of how communities operate.
 She enjoys working with people at grassroots level and brings a wealth of knowledge and interest in supporting community groups to thrive and flourish.